 When you buy a car from a dealership, you're buying a finished product of a particular brand.
 Emphasis on the word 'finished'.
-What this means is that the car you are buying – a Ferrari, Ford, Toyota etc – has undergone a series of processes to wind up as a finished product.
-In other words, different components and parts have been combined to create the car that you see and admire.
-Even though some car-makers build their cars from the ground up, others depend on parts manufacturing companies for the components of their cars.
-The parts that these companies supply to the brand are called aftermarket parts.
+What this means is that the car you are buying – a Ferrari, Ford, Toyota, you name it – has undergone a series of processes to wind up as a finished product.
+Different car parts and automotive systems have been combined to create the car that you see and admire.

-Choosing between aftermarket parts and OEM can be difficult because they have more similarities than disparities.
-We’ve created a list of pros and cons of aftermarket parts and explain the many misconceptions about OEM parts, to help you make an informed decisions when you source parts for your broken-down car.
+Choosing between aftermarket and OEM auto parts can be difficult because they have more similarities than disparities.
+We’ve created a list of pros and cons of aftermarket parts and explain the many misconceptions about OEM parts, to help you make an informed decisions when you source parts for your car.

 Pros of aftermarket parts

 This is probably the biggest advantage aftermarket car parts have over genuine and OEM parts.
 As a matter of fact, it is almost certainly the reason why you're reading this now.
 The asking price for aftermarket auto parts is more competitive than genuine and original manufacture parts.